 “I’m learning about the potential of emerging markets; how these economies are rapidly growing and how we need to be aware of this since we are all connected,” Marciales says.
 “It’s crucial to know what countries are doing and what the future might be.
 How to bring and connect new ideas to develop safe and durable businesses to bring jobs, which is what we need.”

 Marciales found the right job for her.
 Serving, as a financial analyst with the Marin Symphony is a dream job in the sense that her mother introduced her to classical music from the time she was a child.
-Marciales, who had planned to graduate in August, is now extending her internship at the same time she is taking a Behavior and Team Collaboration class at Dominican and finishing her Capstone research project on biotech firms.
-She intends to graduate in May of 2014 and prolong her Dominican experience.
+Marciales, who had planned to graduate in August of 2013, is now extending her internship at the same time she is taking a Behavior and Team Collaboration class at Dominican and finishing her Capstone research project on biotech firms.
+She intends to graduate in May of this year and prolong her Dominican experience.

 “It’s just perfect, and the campus is so beautiful.
 It feels so comfortable,” Marciales says.
 “And the best, the program is totally connected to who I am and what I want, which is global management.
 I love that it’s connected to the world and its management activities.”